X

 Code

-1. Quality: Members shall aim to maintain high quality work at all times and apply the Principles of Emergency Management in their professional undertakings.
+1. Quality: Members shall aim to maintain high-quality work at all times and apply the ‘Principles of Emergency Management' in their professional undertakings.
 Quality may be assessed by audits, monitoring, quality processes, or other appropriate means.

 4. Objectivity: Members called to give an opinion in their professional capacity shall be honest and, to the best of their ability, objective and reliable.
-Objectivity and reliability is based on the best current available knowledge, or in the absence of such knowledge, reference to appropriate emergency planning and management principles.
+Objectivity and reliability are based on the best current available knowledge, or in the absence of such knowledge, reference to appropriate emergency planning and management principles.

-9. Professional Responsibility: Members shall accept professional responsibility for all their work and shall take all reasonable steps to ensure that persons working under their authority or supervision are competent to carry out the tasks assigned to them; are treated with fairness and equal opportunity; and accept responsibility for the work done on the authority delegated by them.
-Where members have good reason to believe that their professional advice is not being followed, they shall take all reasonable steps to ensure that persons overruling or neglecting their advice are made aware of the potential adverse consequences which may result.
+9. Professional Responsibility: Members shall accept professional responsibility for their work and shall take reasonable steps to ensure that persons working under their authority or supervision are competent to carry out the tasks assigned to them; are treated with fairness and equal opportunity; and accept responsibility for the work done under the authority delegated by them.
+Where members have good reason to believe that their professional advice is not being followed, they shall take all reasonable steps to ensure that persons overruling or neglecting their advice are made aware of the potential adverse consequences that may result.
 In such instances it is advisable that such actions are recorded in writing.

-14. IAEM Code of Conduct: All participants of IAEM, including those holding IAEM certifications, are expected to at all times while participating in IAEM events, conferences, conventions, virtual programs, webinars, or other activities treat their fellow members and professionals within the emergency management community with the utmost dignity and respect and to adhere to the policies of IAEM as adopted by its Board of Directors from time to time, including, but not limited to the IAEM Non-Discrimination and Anti-Harassment Policy.
+14. IAEM Code of Conduct:All participants of the IAEM, including those holding the IAEM certifications, are expected to at all times while participating in the IAEM events, conferences, conventions, virtual programs, webinars, or other activities treat their fellow members and professionals within the emergency management community with the utmost dignity and respect and to adhere to the policies of IAEM as adopted by its Board of Directors from time to time, including, but not limited to the IAEM Non-Discrimination and Anti-Harassment Policy.

-From IAEM-Global Administrative Policies & Procedures
+From IAEM-USA Administrative Policies & Procedures

 AEM® and CEM® are registered trademarks of the International Association of Emergency Managers.